quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 However, this discharge depends on following specific procedures established by the jurisdiction where the debt exists.

 Example scenario:
-If you owe $10,000 and agree to pay $8,000 in return for settling the debt, a court might allow this if both parties act in good faith.
+If you owe $10,000 and agree to pay$8,000 in return for settling the debt, a court might allow this if both parties act in good faith.
 The key is ensuring that all required steps are followed as mandated by local laws.

 x??